sweet-tooth-clojure/describe/README.md

 baby, and just as I plan to treat my own eventual human babies, I've already put it to work but I don't expect it to be perfect.
 In particular, describe is more verbose than spec or vlad.
-If that doesn't appeal to you, I think vlad is another good option.
+If that doesn't appeal to you, [vlad](https://github.com/logaan/vlad) is another good option.

 ## Quick example